1 of 1

 NSM: How is food incorporated into the work your organization does?

-AM: One of our core values is to love and respect the earth, and we weave that into everything we do, like acquiring land for our regenerative agricultural program to support the growth of regenerative farmers and increasing access to healthy, locally grown produce for our Latine community.
+AM: One of our core values is to love and respect the earth, and we weave that into everything we do, like acquiring land for our regenerative agricultural program to support the growth of regenerative farmers and increase access to healthy, locally grown produce for our Latine community.
 We also contribute through our food-related programs: Adelante Farmers Market, Produce RX, and Child Nutrition Program.

 NSM: Why is federal acknowledgment and celebration of Hispanic Heritage Month important?